Former US Rep George Santos pleads guilty to wire fraud and identity theft in his federal case

 CENTRAL ISLIP, N.Y.
-(AP) — Former U.S. Rep. George Santos pleaded guilty Monday to committing wire fraud and aggravated identity theft in connection with the federal fraud case that led to his expulsion from Congress.
+(AP) — Former U.S. Rep. George Santos pleaded guilty Monday to wire fraud and aggravated identity theft, short-circuiting the federal fraud case that led to his expulsion from Congress just weeks before it was set to go to trial.

-The New York Republican entered the plea in a courtroom in Long Island just weeks before his trial was set to begin in early September.
+“I betrayed the trust of my constituents and supporters.
+I deeply regret my conduct,” the New York Republican said as he entered the plea in a Long Island courtroom.

+Santos, 36, said he accepted responsibility and intends to make amends.
+He faces more than six years in prison under federal sentencing guidelines and owes at least $370,000 in restitution.

 Santos was indicted on felony charges that he stole from political donors, used campaign contributions to pay for personal expenses, lied to Congress about his wealth and collected unemployment benefits while actually working.